 Confirm the cancellation — you will receive an email acknowledgement with a cancellation reference.

-Refund is processed in 7 to 20 working days; credit-card refunds 10-14 days typically to your original mode of payment.
+Refund is processed in Credit card: 7-10 working days.
+Cash/bank transfer: up to 6 weeks.
+KrisFlyer miles redeposit: 5-7 working days. to your original mode of payment.

 Where Can I Cancel My Singapore Airlines Booking?